standage/standage.github.io/content/pages/cv.md

 **Graduate Research Assistant**, <small>Computational Genome Science Lab, Indiana University, 2012 — present</small>

-- Implement version control tools for genome annotations
-- Conduct comparative analysis of genome composition in social insects
+- investigate comparative genomics of social insects
-- Design new methods for organizing genomes to facilitate comparison and analysis between annotations, assemblies, and species
-- Investigate genome composition, differential expression, alternative splicing, and methylation in the paper wasp Polistes dominula
+- investigate eukaryotic genome composition and organization
+- develop tools for management, quality control and analysis of annotated genomes
+- teach computational genome science course to biology and bioinformatics grad students

 **Graduate Research Assistant**, <small>BCB Graduate Program, Iowa State University, 2010 — 2012</small>

+- First year research rotations
-- Develop tools for comparing gene structure annotations
+    - develop tools for comparison of genome annotations
+    - identify transposable elements in *Gossypium* (cotton)
-- Implement parallel version of an NGS error correction program
+    - implement multithreading support for short read error correction software
-- Evaluate existing software tools for transposable element prediction
+- Research assistantship
+    - follow through with first research rotation to engineer and publish a tool for comparison of genome annotations (ParsEval)
+    - assemble and annotate genome of the eusocial wasp *Polistes dominula*
+    - assist with data management and migration of a large comparative plant genomics database (PlantGDB)
+    - develop and participate in a course on NGS applications to genomics

-**Undegraduate Research Assistant**, <small>Plant Genetics Lab, Brigham Young University, 2009 — 2010</small>
+**Undegraduate Research Technician**, <small>Plant Genetics Lab, Brigham Young University, 2009 — 2010</small>

-- Analyze expression of homoeologous genes in Gossypium (cotton)
+- analyze homoeologous gene expression (genes duplicated by polyploidy) in cotton with high-throughput sequencing technology
-- Prototype sample submission system for on-site 454 sequencer
+- prototype an electronic sample submission system for on-site 454 sequencer
-- Develop tools for SNP analysis in polyploid organisms
+- develop software for SNP analysis in polyploid organisms
+- assemble and map high-throughput sequence data (454 and Illumina)
+- configure a genome browser for transcriptome visualization

 **Research Intern**, <small>Department of Genetics, University of Georgia, 2008</small>

+- model and simulate genetic networks in *Neurospora crassa*
+- analyze biological clocks in fungi using basic experimental protocols (Northern blot, RNA extraction, gene electrophoresis, etc)
+- introduction to systems biology and network modeling
+- introduction to high-performance computing
-- Investigate genes involved in biosynthesis of plant cell wall monosaccharides using phylogenetic profile analysis
+- utilize phylogenetic profile analysis to identify genes involved with the biosynthesis of cell wall monosaccharides
-- Model gene regulatory networks in fungus Neurospora crassa

 **Undegraduate Research Assistant**, <small>Center for Language Studies, Brigham Young University, 2007 — 2010</small>

+- develop applications and architectures to support development, delivery, and assessment of electronic learning resources and student performance
+- focus on best practices such as separation of content, presentation, and logic
-- Work with domain experts to produce responsive online learning materials
+- work directly with subject matter experts and instructional designers to create instructional materials
-- Research and prototype open, modular, and interoperable e-learning architectures
+- evangelize the topics of openness, modularity, and interoperability in the learning community
+- served (briefly) as chair of the Architecture working group for LETSI (the International Federation for Learning, Education, and Training Systems Interoperability)

 ## Professional Activities